grongier/pyrunchild/README.md

 # pyrunchild

-pyrunchild is a Python package for running the landscape evolution model CHILD.
+pyrunchild is a Python package for running the landscape evolution model CHILD and processing its outputs.

 ## Installation